Dostoevsky once said, “Much unhappiness has come into the world because of bewilderment and things left unsaid.”

 - Communication models (e.g. one-way, two-way, and complex two-way communication).

-At its core, team communication is a transmission of information.
-However, in order to have truly effective communication in a team, we have to successfully transmit information — i.e. the person sharing the information has to convey the information properly, and the person or group receiving the information has to interpret it properly.
+However, in order to have truly effective communication in a team, we have to transmit information successfully — i.e. the person sharing the information has to convey the information properly, and the person or group receiving the information has to interpret it properly.

-How does team communication relate to teamwork?
+How team communication influences teamwork

 Team communication is a crucial element in establishing great teamwork across the workplace.